GaloisInc/saw-script/doc/manual/manual.md

 Sometimes a function is only well-defined under certain conditions, or sometimes you may be interested in certain initial conditions that give rise to specific final conditions.
-For these cases, you can specify an arbitrary predicate as a pre-condition or post-condition, using any values in scope at the time.
+For these cases, you can specify an arbitrary predicate as a precondition or post-condition, using any values in scope at the time.

 ~~~~